tshepang/blog/content/misc/the one I revere the most, after losing Madiba.rst

 eternally be grateful for.
 In addition to that, this man is also not just a hero (being a freedom fighter), but also a saint (promoting reconciliation with the oppressors).
-It's not only that, but also the fact that the man is constantly hailed as an icon of peace.
+It's not only that, but also the fact that he is constantly hailed as an icon of peace.

 For a number of times, I would ask myself if there was anyone alive who garners greater respect, and the only person who came close is